gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 #### Connecting components - using convenience methods

-The above way of connecting things might well be clear and rather "self-describing", but it perhaps looks a bit ugly to manually create all those channels, find out some name for them (which easily becomes rather synthetic) before plugging them into an outport and inport.
+The above manually creating all those channels, finding out names for them (which easily becomes rather synthetic) before plugging them into an outport and inport, does maybe get a bit ugly and low-level though.

 Why not create a convenience function for each outport that returns a ready-make channel of the right type?

-So, for our "Out" struct field / outport, let's create an accompanying `OutChan()` method, that does what we described above.
+So, for our "Out" struct field / outport we create an accompanying `OutChan()` method, that creates a channel, assigns it to the "Out" struct field, and returns it.
 The updated component would look like so:

 ````go
 package glow